Search operation under way after reports of man going overboard from ferry

 “Our priority is the safety and wellbeing of all involved, and we will provide further updates as more information becomes available.”

+P&O’s sailings from both Stranraer and Larne were cancelled and, posting on social media, the company said they anticipate delays to the 8pm sailings.

-The ferry company describes ship as “one of the fastest ferries on the Irish Sea”.
+The ferry company describes the ship as “one of the fastest ferries on the Irish Sea”.

 The twin deck vessel operates six daily crossings from Scotland to Larne, which take around two hours and can carry up to 410 passengers, 375 cars and/or 116 commercial vehicles.